 ACIDD Maryland currently provides a cluster of programs and services to individuals with Intellectual Disability and co-occurring Mental Illness and to people with severe and persistent mental illness.
 Our Disability programs are mainly in the Southern Region of Maryland and our mental health programs are mainly in Central and Southern regions of Maryland.
-We are expanding our services to other counties of Maryland in 2019.

 All our services are currently CARF International accredited.